 - Phone: (573) 422-3388

 - Birth & Death Records: 1883-84 (including Register of births and stillbirths, 1883-1884; Register of deaths, 1883; County court records, 1866-1872)

 - Maries County Tax Assessor Office is responsible for appraising and assessing real estate property and person property for the purpose of taxation as well as transferring ownership of real estate, and keeping real estate maps up to date.

-The following are links to Family history and genealogy, Records and Resources associated to Maries County.
+The following are web links to Genealogy, Records and Resources pertaining to Maries County.
 A majority of these genealogy links fall into 3 categories: Business Sites, Private Sites or Organization Sites.
 Some have free access some have to have a payment.
 This is just a directory which has been gathered or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to present your own most liked Maries County genealogy or family history related sites.

 Maries Co.
 MO Maps, Atlases & Gazetteers